JulianKemmerer/PipelineC/docs/pypeline_guide.md

 driving value (a counter, a random sample, a queue pop) advances exactly once per cycle even though a `@MAIN` body actually runs at least twice per cycle internally.

+That cache is keyed by the function alone, not by its arguments.
+Calling one `@sim_input` function twice in a cycle with different arguments currently returns the first call's value both times ([#355](https://github.com/JulianKemmerer/PipelineC/issues/355)).
+Use a separate function for each value.

 ### `sim_print` — printf-style console output

 `sim_print(...)` looks like `@sim_output` (fires once per cycle, in the final pass) but is